seo4ajax/seo4ajax-cloudflare/README.md

 ## Instructions

-1. Select your website in the console of Clouflare and select `Workers > Manage workers > Create a worker`.
+1. Go to the homepage of the Cloudflare console and select `Workers > Manage workers > Create a worker`.

 2. Copy the code below and paste it in the code editor.